mosaicml/composer/docs/source/notes/run_name.md

 ### Run Names in Profiling

-The profiling tools for the training also save profiling artifacts to folders named after the `run_name`.
+The profiling tools for the training also save profiling files to folders named after the `run_name`.
 See [Performance Profiling](../trainer/performance_tutorials/profiling.md) for more information.